AIB Fellows: Mary Yoko Brannen2022-01-31T14:11:38+00:00

 Professor Brannen’s expertise in multinational affairs is evident in her research, consulting, teaching, and personal background.
-Born and raised in Japan, having studied in the US, France and Spain, and having worked as a cross-cultural consultant for over 30 years to various Fortune 100 companies she brings a multi-faceted, deep knowledge of today’s complex cultural business environment.
-As a researcher, she is internationally recognized as an expert in cross-cultural management, ethnomethodology and qualitative studies of complex cultural organizational phenomena.
-Her current research projects include book manuscripts on theorizing from qualitative research methods and ongoing research on the role of immigrants and their progeny as bicultural boundary spanners in global organizational contexts.
-Her consulting specialty is in helping multinational firms realize their global strategic initiatives by aligning, integrating and deploying critical organizational resources.
+Born and raised in Japan, having studied in the US, France, and Spain, and having worked as a cross-cultural consultant for over 40 years to various Fortune 100 companies she brings a multi-faceted, deep knowledge of today’s complex cultural business environment.
+As a researcher, she is internationally recognized as an expert in cross-cultural management, ethnomethodology, and qualitative studies of complex cultural organizational phenomena.
+Her current research projects include a coursebook on ethnography in international business and ongoing research on the role of immigrants and their progeny as bicultural boundary spanners in global organizational contexts.
+Her consulting specialty is in helping multinational firms realize their global strategic initiatives by aligning, integrating, and deploying critical organizational human resources.

 Dr. Brannen is bilingual in Japanese and English, competent in French and Spanish, and has a working knowledge of Mandarin.
 Her non-academic interests include, horseback riding (dressage), skiing, Japanese calligraphy, meditation, and Zen Buddhism.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.